cloudfoundry-attic/cf-abacus/lib/utils/throttle/README.md

 throttle
 ===

-Small utility that throttles calls to a function to a maximum number of concurrent calls.
+Throttle async function calls to a max number of concurrent calls.

-Usage
----

-TBD